The Oldest Tavern? Oldest Inn? First Three-Story Building in Connecticut?

-Heck, it’s where the Gris, as it’s known, has been for 235 years.
+Heck, it’s where the Gris, as it’s known, has been for… forever.
 Since 1776, in fact, and apparently it has sold libations and nourishment every year since then.
-Yes, through the War of 1812 and through the temperance movement and through prohibition, the Gris takes pride in its scalawaggery.
+Yes, through the Revolution and through War of 1812 and through the temperance movement and through prohibition, and through the hurricane of 1938 and through Hurricane Sandy, the Gris takes pride in its scalawaggery.
 As it should – this place is truly one of the more fascinating joints in which to have a beer with friends or a fairly gourmet dinner with family.

 Depending on your source, The Gris is “the oldest Inn in America” or “one of the oldest inns in America” or “the oldest continuously operating inn in America” or, perhaps, not even the oldest in Connecticut, let alone the country.
 Sigh.

 We’ll get to those controversies in a minute.
 Walking around the various dining rooms, one could be convinced that one is in a museum.
 In fact, I was convinced and joined one of the Gris’ excellent art tours, here.